 - It is important to remember that voice recordings are only one function of the modern cell phone/smartphone.
 A directional microphone would not be a strong choice for recording live events in which you want to capture all sounds or use sound recognition apps such as Shazam.

 With all of the advances in cell phone technology, it is a bit frustrating that something as basic as a phone call can be a bit underwhelming due to the poor recording quality of the cell phone microphone.

 While the cause of the inferior sound stems largely from the small size of the cell phone’s omnidirectional microphone that must be used within strict confines for optimal functionality, there are secondary issues, such as a dirty audio intake or issues with the sound transmission process, that could be negatively impacting sound quality, as well.

 Does a microphone change your voice?
 Microphones, like all audio equipment, will alter the sound of your voice.
-Some microphones capture voice more accurately than others, but all do alter sound in one way or another.
-On top of that, the way you hear your own voice is different than the way your voice actually sounds.
+Some microphones capture voice more accurately than others, but all do alter the sound in one way or another.
+On top of that, how you hear your own voice is different from how your voice actually sounds.

 Related article: Does A Microphone Change Your Voice?
 (Natural Hearing Vs. Playback).